Best Blues Guitar: Top Electric Guitars for Blues and Jazz

 To hear the versatility of the Strat in action when it comes to blues, check out the music of Stevie Ray Vaughan.
 Vaughan switched pickups in mid-song, and sometimes in mid-passage, subtly altering his tone and the vibe of his playing.
 The Stratocaster is a very versatile guitar for blues, and for this reason it’s high up on the list of best blues guitars.

 If you feel you must drop the cash on an American Strat by all means don’t let me stop you.
 They’re worth every penny, and you won’t regret it.
-But the Standard, MIM Stratocasters sound great, and they cost about half of what you’d pay for an American version.
+But the made-in-Mexico Player Series sound great, and come in well under $1000.
 If you play blues, this is a solid choice.

 Gibson Les Paul